mukhtarsafarofff/Zener-and-Led-tester-circuit/README.md

-(ENG)  With This small circuit we can test Led and Zener diodes,
+(ENG)  With This small circuit we can test Led and Zener diodes, so we can sure that Led or Zener diode is not working or just working